MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/windows-mobile-app.md

 2. Set the **Work in offline mode** toggle to off.

-3. When you back online, you will see a notification stating that, **The connection was successfully restored**.
-Your changes are automatically synchronized with your app.
+3. When you're back online, you will get a notification stating that, **The connection was successfully restored**.
+Thus, your changes are automatically synchronized with your app.

    > [!div class="mx-imgBorder"]
    > ![Notification when you're back online](media/offline-mode-turn-off-24.png "Notification when you're back online")